anovos/anovos-docs/docs/using-anovos/setting-up/on_aws.md

 ```shell
 make clean build
 ```
 Now all files which we are going to copy in to s3 bucket are avaialable in the local environment.
-We can copy the following below files :
+We can copy the following below files to [AWS S3](https://aws.amazon.com/s3/) :

 - `/anovos/dist/anovos.zip`
   This file contains all Anovos modules.
 You will need the compressed (.zip) file for importing the modules as –py-files.
-  Note: we can use this file only when we are trying to install Anovos by installing Anovos dependency packages from Anovos developmental github version as mentioned above in downloading and installing anovos section.
+  - **Note**: we can use this file only when we are trying to install Anovos by installing Anovos dependency packages from Anovos developmental github version as mentioned above in downloading and installing anovos section.
 - `/anovos/dist/data/income_dataset` (optional)
   This folder contains our demo dataset, the `income dataset`.
 We have used this dataset here as an example for this tutorials.
 - `/anovos/dist/configs.yaml`
   This is the sample _Anovos_ configuration file that describes how the `income dataset` should be analyzed and processed.

   Ensure that all input and output paths in `configs.yaml`, such as `final_report_path`, `file_path`, `appended_metric_path` or `output_path`, are set to the desired S3 locations.
   You can also make other changes to the workflow.
 For example, you can define which columns from the input dataset are used in the workflow.
   To try it yourself, find the delete_column configuration in the input_dataset block and add the column workclass to the list of columns to be deleted:

   ```yaml
   delete_column: ['logfnl','workclass']